XERED-AM: XEFO and XERCN

+In 1946, a new station on 1110 kHz was established.
+XERCN-AM was owned by Rafael Cutberto Navarro through concessionaire Radio Central de México, S.A., with the concession history of XEFO.

+XERED

-In 1946, a new station on 1110 kHz was established, XERCN-AM, owned by Rafael Cutberto Navarro through concessionaire Radio Central de México, S.A., with the concession history of XEFO.
-In 1973, it was sold to Clemente Serna Martínez and his Radio Programas de México, who the next year launched a new format for the station, "Radio Red".
-The callsign was changed to XERED-AM and the station began pioneering longform news and talk programming.
+In 1973, the station was sold to Clemente Serna Martínez and his Radio Programas de México.
+That company launched a new format for the station the next year.
+It was "Radio Red".
+The call sign was changed to XERED-AM and the station began pioneering longform news and talk programming.
 Radio Red's flagship newscast was Monitor, which started on September 2, 1974, and whose morning edition was hosted by José Gutiérrez Vivó.
-Also in the 1970s, the station launched an FM sister station, XHRED-FM 88.1.
-Monitor grew to have four daily editions (morning, noon, evening and midnight) and became Mexico City's top-rated radio newscast by the late 1980s.
+Also in the 1970s, the station launched an FM sister station, XHRED-FM at 88.1 MHz.
+The company later acquired XHRCA-FM at 91.3 MHz.

+Monitor grew to have four daily editions, morning, noon, evening and midnight.
+It became Mexico City's top-rated radio newscast by the late 1980s.

-In 1994, RPM/Radiodifusora Red—which, by this point, had grown to include XERED-AM, XHRED-FM, and XHRCA-FM 91.3 in Mexico City, as well as Radio Red repeaters in Guadalajara (XEDKR-AM 700) and Monterrey (XESTN-AM 1540), was sold to Grupo Radio Centro.
+RPM/Radiodifusora Red had Radio Red repeaters in Guadalajara, XEDKR-AM 700, and Monterrey, XESTN-AM 1540.
+In 1994, it was sold to Grupo Radio Centro.
 After the sale, Gutiérrez Vivó created Infored, which remained in charge of producing Monitor and other news programming, while all of XERED's other talk programs and hosts became part of Radio Centro.